Why Screen Addiction in Babies Starts Earlier Than You Think (And How Movement Can Prevent It)

 Learning cause and effect through exploration

-Movement Literally Builds Intelligence
+Movement Builds Intelligence

 When babies don't get enough movement, reflexes like the Moro reflex persist, causing: